bitcraze/crazyradio2-firmware/docs/building-and-flashing/build.md

 ---

 This project is a Zephyr app.
 If you already have all dependencies installed it can be compiled with `west build -b crazyradio2`.
-The rest of this page documents how setup your development environment.
+The rest of this page documents how to setup your development environment.

 This project uses [just](https://github.com/casey/just?tab=readme-ov-file#just) to simplify running commands.
 It can either be installed in your system or run with `uv run just`.
 Any commands can be run manually as well, look in the `justfile` at the root of the repository for the commands